The-Strategy-Unit/nhp_mitigator_comparisons_app/inst/app/text/about_heatmaps.md

 Select a value from the drop-down list to be displayed in the heatmap.
 The default option is 'Midpoint', with options for:

--   'Range' - the difference the low and high values of the selected 80% prediction interval / activity mitigated
+* 'Range' - the difference the low and high values of the selected 80% prediction interval/activity mitigated

--   'Low' - the 10% value
+* 'Low' - the 10% value

--   'High' - the 90% value
+* 'High' - the 90% value

--   'Submitted' - binary value indicating where a response has or has not been provided by schemes
+* 'Submitted' - binary value indicating where a response has or has not been provided by schemes

 ##### Standardise by horizon?